 References to components given in italics can be traced to manual pages or TOE sources for further information.
-Note also that some commands initiate trusted processes or are a local front end to a trusted process (, ssh and the sshd daemon).
+Note also that some commands initiate trusted processes or are a local front end to a trusted process (e.g. ftp and the ftpd daemon, ssh and the sshd daemon).
 In these instances, a generic reference to the command is made.